ray-x/lsp_signature.nvim/README.md

   auto_close_after = nil, -- autoclose signature float win after x sec, disabled if nil. extra_trigger_chars = {}, -- Array of extra characters that will trigger signature completion, e.g., {"(", ","}
-  -- deprecate !!
-  -- decorator = {"`", "`"}  -- this is no longer needed as nvim give me a handler and it allow me to highlight active parameter in floating_window zindex = 200, -- by default it will be on top of all floating windows, set to <= 50 send it to bottom
+  zindex = 200, -- by default it will be on top of all floating windows, set to <= 50 send it to bottom

   padding = '', -- character to pad on left and right of signature can be ' ', or '|'  etc